 - Just about everything else

-Once defined in a data element, you can use the element anywhere throughout Launch for any extension.
-(See Data Elements.)
+After the data element is defined, you can use the element anywhere throughout Launch for any extension.
+(See Data Elements .)

 6. Test in your Dev environment